The exam consists of a coding project and an exit interview. Both of these exam components are available only in English at this time.

 What will the exam cost?

-The Associate Android Developer Certification is $149 USD.
+The Associate Android Developer Certification is $149 USD, which includes one exam attempt.
 Local pricing may vary based on your country of origin.

 How does the process work?